Maria Luisa Ramira, DNP, FNP-BC, CEN

 "The tremendous support I received from the faculty and staff served me well in accomplishing my goal to earn the Doctor of Nursing Practice (DNP) degree.
 I am ready to face the challenges and opportunities in the healthcare arena.
 It was an extraordinary DNP journey at University of San Diego!
 I truly believe USD projects excellence in education and develops one’s potential and competitiveness."

 Advanced practice registered nurses who are master's prepared can enroll in the post-MSN DNP, or DNP completion, track in which graduates have gained additional knowledge and clinical expertise in a defined area of advanced nursing practice.
-Core knowledge in the scientific, philosophical, ethical, health policy, informatics, and business aspects of clinical practice provide a foundation for DNP scholarly practice and the evidence-based practice (EBP) translational project.
 The post-MSN DNP track requires 2 years of full-time study; part-time study is also available.
 The program plan requires completion of 34 units.

-The post-BSN DNP track is also offered for RNs who desire preparation in primary care as a Family Nurse Practitioner (FNP), dual Pediatric/Family Nurse Practitioner (PNP/FNP), dual Adult-Gerontology/Family Nurse Practitioner (AGNP/FNP), and Family/Lifespan Psychiatric-Mental Health Nurse Practitioner (PMHNP) as well as preparation in Adult-Gerontology as a Clinical Nurse Specialist (CNS).
+The BSN to DNP program is also offered for RNs who desire preparation in primary care as a Family Nurse Practitioner (FNP), dual Pediatric/Family Nurse Practitioner (PNP/FNP), dual Adult-Gerontology/Family Nurse Practitioner (AGNP/FNP), and Psychiatric-Mental Health Nurse Practitioner (PMHNP).
 Graduates of a master's entry program in nursing are also eligible to apply.
-The BSN DNP track requires 3 years of full-time study; part-time study is also available.
-The curriculum ranges from 74-81 units depending on the focus of study and prior preparation.
+The BSN to DNP program requires 3 years of full-time study; part-time study is also available.
+The curriculum ranges from 78-81 units depending on the focus of study and prior preparation.
 Graduates are eligible to write national certification examinations appropriate to their educational preparation.